Ms. Delaney Swift

 As with all AIG licenses in the state of North Carolina, the program entails completing four courses.
 At ECU, our courses run in a four course sequence which begins in the summer and concludes the following summer.
-Therefore the next opportunity to become involved in coursework at ECU will be in the 2013-2014 cohort which begins in June 2013.
+Therefore the next opportunity to become involved in coursework at ECU will be in June of this year.

 All of the courses required by the AIG Licensure Program at ECU are taught online, with the exception of two face-to-face weeks (one the first summer and one the second summer) involving a camp for gifted children.